 - Those suffering from fragile eye capillaries or earache should not practice this asana.

-So, in this way we saw the steps, advantages and contradictions for Sirsasana.
+So, in this way we saw the steps, advantages and contradictions.
 These are nothing but the natural way to stay fit and young always.
 Take care and live well!